eworm-de/mkinitcpio-ykfde/README-dracut.md

 *Be warned*: Do not remove or overwrite your interactive key!
 Keep that for backup and rescue!

+### key setup

-`ykfde` will read its information from these files.
+`ykfde` will read its information from these files and understands some additional options.
+Run `ykfde --help` for details.
 Then prepare the key.
 Plug it in, make sure it is configured for `HMAC-SHA1`.
 After that run: